SCP650/PuttPlot-UnityVR/Game_Script_And_Text_Adventure/README.md

+# Play Instructions:
+Please download the folder that contains these files.
+To start a scene, you simply have to click on it.
+Keep track of your score if you want to see how your date went.
+Enjoy!

 # Intro:
 Welcome to the PuttPlot text adventure!
 The following files were initially written as a way to manage the game's script, but can also be played through (albeit more limitedly) as its own experience.